GuoliangZou/DGIG-CMMC/README.md

 # DGIG-CMMC
-The complete source code of "Dual Global Information Guidance for Deep Contrastive Multi-Modal Clustering" will be released soon.
+The complete source code of "DGIG-CMMC" will be released soon.